bitprj/devrel/IMC_WhyReact/blog.md

 class ClassComponentWithState extends React.Component {
   constructor() {
-    // Component's state is initialized here, in the constructor, as a JavaScript object this.state = {
+    // Component's state is initialized here, in the constructor, as a JavaScript object
+    // Here, I have 2 state variables - "animes" and "recs" this.state = {
       animes: [
         'Hunter x Hunter',